Kristof-nl/SimpleBankAPI/README.md

 Project made in .Net 5

+To register please write in the field "roles": ["User"]

 Live demo: https://simplebankapiswegger.azurewebsites.net/index.html

 Project with authentication and authorization.
 Without login user can only see some actions: